-It?s easy to get caught up in stock prices as they move up and down, especially when there are large swings.
-However, focusing on share prices can actually be hazardous to your portfolio?s health if you end up overtrading due to emotion.
+It’s easy to get caught up in stock prices as they move up and down, especially when there are large swings.
+However, focusing on share prices can actually be hazardous to your portfolio’s health if you end up overtrading due to emotion.
+Here’s why you should ignore share prices and focus on other things that are more telling.
+Why share prices don’t tell you much The share price doesn’t tell you much in terms of what value you’re getting for what you are paying.
+Adding the price-to-earnings ratio (P/E) to the picture makes it clearer.
+In 2008 during the financial…

 To keep reading, enter your email address or login below.